Three times a year for nine days of shopping, searching, watching, shopping and amusing. Maidult, Jakobidult and Kirchweihdult are cult in Munich.

 In the meantime, parents can rummage through antiques, crockery and all kinds of bits and bobs in the open-air department store.
 Especially the rich selection of porcelain will make your heart beat faster: You are spoilt for choice in one of Europe's largest tableware markets with porcelain from the major manufacturers.

 If you are looking for more entertainment, visit the Neuheitengasse.
 Here, the latest kitchen wonders, which you have certainly always missed in your household, are advertised: from polish to cleaning agents to all kinds of cutting devices.

 In times of Corona, the beautiful and traditional market has a slightly different face than usual: keeping your distance, observing hygiene rules and the obligation to wear a mouth and nose protector throughout the Dult premises are the order of the day.
 Also, only about half of the usual applicants could be admitted.
-In total, no more than 500 visitors are allowed on the Kirchweihdult.
-Visitor counting is done by an electronic system.
+No more than 500 visitors were allowed at the Kirchweihdult 2020.
+The visitor count is done via an electronic system.
 Contact details of guests are recorded at all stands offering food and drink.